Salomon700/alx-system_engineering-devops/0x19-postmortem/README.md

 **Resolution:**
 To resolve the issue, the memory leak was identified in the session management code, and a patch was applied to ensure that player sessions were properly terminated and memory was freed when players disconnected.
 As a temporary measure, the server's memory allocation was increased to prevent further crashes while the permanent fix was deployed.
 After patching the code and restarting the servers, the game’s multiplayer mode was fully restored.

-**Corrective and Preventative Measures** **Improvements/Fixes:**
+**Corrective and Preventative Measures Improvements/Fixes:**

-- Code Review: Conduct a thorough code review to identify and fix any additional memory leaks or inefficient memory usage.
+- Axe the Session Monster: Conduct a full code review to ensure no other parts of the game are leaving “phantom sessions” behind.
-- Automated Testing: Implement automated tests to detect memory leaks during the development phase.
+- Test the Code, Don’t Just Play the Game: Implement automated tests that specifically look for memory leaks—so no more surprise server crashes in the middle of someone’s epic maze run.
-- Enhanced Monitoring: Improve server monitoring to alert on abnormal memory usage or unexpected server restarts.
+- Big Brother for Servers: Enhance monitoring tools to alert us when memory usage spikes faster than a maze runner on turbo mode.

 **Tasks:**
 - Patch the session management code to prevent future memory leaks.